1Laggy1/Friends-Notify/README.md

 7. Copy ID of your discord guild that you created.
 Right-click on the server and copy ID.

 8. Provide in config/config.json your guild ID.
+9. Provide path where you want your database to be in appsettings.json, for example "E:\\Friends-Notify.db"
-9. Start a bot via .exe file.
+10. Start a bot via .exe file.
-10. Use /track /trackid commands to start tracking.
+11. Use /track /trackid commands to start tracking.